vikassrivastava18/Local-library/readme.md

 - **User:**
   - Check the availability of books in the library.
   - Borrow books for a maximum duration.
-  - Like and add reviews to books, helping with personalized recommendations.
-  - Search for books by title or author.
+  - Search for books by title.

 - **Librarian:**
   - Manage book instances.
-  - Approve user accounts after verifying ID documents.
-  - Blacklist users for not returning books or consistently damaging loaned books.

 ## Technology Stack